A Representation Theorem for Generic Line Arrangements with Global Cyclicity in the Plane: Introduction

+Now we mention a few definitions before we get to the statement of the main theorem. \begin{defn}[Definition of Ordered Field] ~\\ Let $(\mbb{F},\leq)$ be a totally ordered field.
+Consider the following two properties. \begin{enumerate} \item P1: If $x,y,z\in \mbb{F}$ then $x\leq y\Ra x+z\leq y+z$. \item P2: If $x,y\in \mbb{F}$ then $x\geq 0,y\geq 0\Ra xy \geq 0$. \end{enumerate} In this article, an ordered field $\mbb{F}$ means a totally ordered field $(\mbb{F},\leq)$ which satisfies the two properties P1,P2.
+For example any subfield of $\mbb{R}$ is an ordered field with the induced ordering from the field of reals. \end{defn} \begin{remark} Chapter XI in S.~Lang~\cite{MR1878556}, Chapters $5,11$ in N.~Jacobson~\cite{MR0780184},~\cite{MR1009787} respectively gives more interesting properties of such ordered fields. \end{remark}

+\begin{defn}[Lines in Generic Position in the Plane $\mbb{F}^2$ or Generic Line Arrangement] Let $\mbb{F}$ be an ordered field.
+Let $n$ be a positive integer.
+We say a finite set $\mcl{L}^{\mbb{F}}_n=\{L_1,L_2,\ldots,L_n\}$ of lines in $\mbb{F}^2$ is in a generic position or is a line arrangement if the following two conditions hold. \begin{enumerate} \item No two lines are parallel. \item No three lines are concurrent. \end{enumerate} In this case we say that $\mcl{L}^{\mbb{F}}_n$ is a line arrangement.
+We denote the line arrangement by $\mcl{L}_n$ if the field $\mbb{F}=\mbb{R}$.
+We say $n$ is the cardinality of the line arrangement. \end{defn} \begin{remark} Henceforth in this article, a line arrangement always means a generic line arrangement. \end{remark}

+Here we give the definition of an isomorphism between two line arrangements. \begin{defn} ~\\ Let $\mbb{F}$ be an ordered field.
+Let $n,m$ be positive integers.
+Let \equ{(\mcl{L}_n^{\mbb{F}})_1=\{L_1,L_2,\ldots,L_n\},(\mcl{L}_m^{\mbb{F}})_2=\{M_1,M_2,\ldots,M_m\}} be two line arrangements in the plane $\mbb{F}^2$ of cardinalities $n,m$ respectively.
+We say a map $\gf:(\mcl{L}_n^{\mbb{F}})_1 \lra (\mcl{L}_m^{\mbb{F}})_2$ is an isomorphism between the line arrangements if \begin{enumerate} \item the map $\gf$ is a bijection, (that is, $n=m$) with $\gf(L_i)=M_{\gf(i)},1\leq i\leq n$ and \item for any $1\leq i\leq n$ the order of intersection vertices on the lines $L_i,M_{\gf(i)}$ agree via the bijection induced by $\gf$ on its subscripts.
+There are four possibilities of pairs of orders and any one pairing of orders out of the four pairs must agree via the bijection induced by $\gf$ on its subscripts. \end{enumerate} Two mutually opposite orders of points arise on any line in the plane because the field $\mbb{F}$ is ordered. \end{defn}

+We define a line arrangement in the plane which has global cyclicity as follows. \begin{defn}[Existence of Global Cyclicity] ~\\ Let $\mbb{F}$ be an ordered field.
+Let $\mcl{L}_n^{\mbb{F}}=\{L_1,L_2,\ldots,L_n\}$ be a line arrangement.
+We say that there exists global cyclicity in the line arrangement $\mcl{L}_n^{\mbb{F}}$ if all the lines form the sides of a convex polygon in some cyclic order of the lines. \end{defn}

-The second main Theorem~\ref{theorem:repclass} is regarding a representation of a line arrangement isomorphically, (refer to Definition~\ref{defn:Iso}), by some set of lines forming a line arrangment with a given set of distinct slopes, of same cardinality, which is useful to pick an element in the same isomorphism class by fixing a finite set of slopes.
-The representation theorem is proved after the proof of Lemma~\ref{lemma:ECTAppLemma}.
-Now we state the theorem.
+Main Theorem~\ref{theorem:repclass} is regarding a representation of a line arrangement which has global cyclicity, isomorphically (refer to Definition~\ref{defn:Iso}), by some set of lines forming a line arrangement with a given set of distinct slopes, of same cardinality, which is useful to pick an element in the same isomorphism class by fixing a finite set of slopes.
+The representation theorem is proved after the proof of Theorem~\ref{theorem:TransParallel}.
+Now we state the theorem here.